citp/privacy-policy-historical/p/pl/pla/playboytv.com.md

 All e-mails you receive from us will include specific instructions on how to unsubscribe and you may unsubscribe at any time.
 Additionally, we give you the following options for removing your information from our database:

 (1) Send an email to [admin@PlayboyTV.com](mailto:admin@PlayboyTV.com)

 (2) Select the opt-out link at the bottom of any Playboy email and follow the instructions provided;

 (3) Send mail to the following address:
 DIRECTOR, NEW MEDIA, TV
-Customer Service – PlayboyTV.com, Inc.
+Customer Service PlayboyTV.com, Inc.
-2706 Media Center Drive
+2300 W. Empire Ave., 7th floor
-Los Angeles, CA 90065
+Burbank, CA 91505

 **Can I update/correct my information?**

 Yes.
 You may correct or update your personal information by sending us an email at [Changes@PlayboyTV.com](mailto:Changes@PlayboyTV.com)